There are many different commercial real estate listing websites on the market.

 Keep in mind that when I discuss the different average monthly traffic per property listing that it is an average.

-This doesn’t take into consideration the possibility on some platforms to increase your visibility by getting your listing on the first page when you upgrade your account, for example.
+It doesn’t consider the possibility on some platforms to increase your visibility by getting your listing on the first page when you upgrade your account, for example.

 Let’s now get into the different providers there are.

-By the way, I only included such platforms where the total inventory size of properties could be identified.
+By the way, I only included such platforms where I could identify the total inventory size.